Disclaimer – This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

 Cleaning your space can be very therapeutic.
 Some people find it very calming, while others keep on procrastinating it.
 Use your Sunday routine to declutter your personal and professional space.

 Clutter is not just the stuff on your floor — it’s anything that stands between you and the life you want to be living.Peter Walsh

 Unwire from social media.
+Use freedom app to block all social media notifications.
 Give yourself some you time.
 After all Sundays are rest days!
-You have a big week ahead, in order to show as your best self you need to fuel your mind, body and soul (Read this Blog on How to Find Balance Between Your Mind, Body and Soul)
+Use this day to fuel your mind, body and soul (Read this Blog on How to Find Balance Between Your Mind, Body and Soul)

 Here are a few Self Care Sunday ideas:

-- Light your candles & take a refreshing bath.
+- Lit a sparkling snow Yankee Candle & take a refreshing bath.

 - Cuddle up in bed and watch your favorite Netflix show (I’m currently watching The Vampire Diaries)